rpocklin/sidekiq-redislog/README.md

 ## Usage and Modes

-When you run your app you will now see an additional tab 'Redis' in the sidekiq web console.
+- When you run your app you will now see an additional tab 'Redis' in the sidekiq web console.
+- You can create activity by opening the other Sidekiq tabs (Dashboard/Workers/etc) in new browser tabs.

 ## Contributing